E31a3152

 We have rigorous assessment procedures to ensure we are keeping track of students’ progress throughout their time with us.
 Twice a year parents will receive a Data Report on their child’s progress.

-Parents of students who are identified as having Special Educational Needs will be invited into the Academy to talk about their child’s targets and review the progress they are making towards them.
-These meetings will be based around scheduled meetings planned at the Academy such as Parents’ Evenings.
-At least once a year, parents of students with high needs SEND will be invited into the Academy to attend their child’s annual review.
+Parents of students who are identified as having Special Educational Needs will be invited into the academy to talk about their child’s targets and review the progress they are making towards them.
+These meetings will be based around scheduled meetings planned at the academy such as Parents’/Carers' Evenings.
+At least once a year, parents of students with high needs SEND will be invited into the academy to attend their child’s annual review.

 What training do the staff at The Pingle Academy have?